 In this step, you focus on gathering information, usually by reading.
 Here are some ideas:

-- Look up your career ideas at OCCinfo.
+- Look up your career ideas in OCCinfo.
 Use keywords that describe the occupations you have in mind.

 - Explore your career options in CAREERinsite, and find the tools you’ll need to do research.
 (See “Step 3: Practice” below).

 - Learn about post-secondary training and programs including apprenticeship and distance learning programs.